 Glenys Kinnock

-As we neared the end of our interview, one thing was clear to me, as a young person who has spent the last year interviewing seven politicians including MPs and Lords alike, I will be forever grateful that my last interview was with Lord Kinnock.
-He came across as an honest, bona fide and sincere statesman.
+As we neared the end of our interview one thing was clear to me.
+As a young person who has spent the last year interviewing seven politicians including MPs and Lords alike, I will be forever grateful that my last interview was with Lord Kinnock.
+He came across as an honest, bona fide, and sincere statesman.
 Someone who believes in a “more modern, effective, and equitable system".

 I want to thank Lord Neil Kinnock for taking the time to be interviewed and for offering his hospitality at his house in Tufnell Park.